Want to teach in Australian schools?

 All teachers in Australia must have four years of tertiary study.
 They train as teachers of early childhood, primary or secondary education.

-*Applicants for the programs must be Australian residents.
+*Applicants for the program must be Australian permanent residents or citizens.

 Early childhood teachers work with children in their formative years (typically aged between two and five).
 They introduce them to the school environment and help them to develop key skills that provide the basis for all future learning